 To support business metrics, we also support the use of additional plugins suchs as our free Analytics plugin.
 This provides a subscription billing management solution as feature-rich as popular SaaS platforms, but that you can control.
 Below is a screenshot of these business metrics:

-For installation support along the way, reach out to [email protected].
+For installation support along the way, reach out to [email protected]

 Testing

-If you are using HTTP, go to your browser and type http://DNS_NAME, where DNS_NAME is the DNS name for your load balancer as given on the Load Balancer dashboard.
+, where DNS_NAME is the DNS name for your load balancer as given on the Load Balancer dashboard.
 You should see:

 If you are using HTTPS you should be able to login to KAUI from your browser using the URL https://kaui.DOMAIN, where DOMAIN is your domain that you have used for your certificate.
 If you are using HTTP you will need to use the URL http://DNS_NAME where DNS_NAME is the DNS name for the KAUI load balancer as given on the Load Balancer dashboard.

 The KAUI login screen should appear.
 For an introduction to KAUI, see our Getting Started guide.
-The default credentials are: admin / password.
-The first few requests might be a bit slow as Kill Bill initializes itself.
+The default credentials are: admin

 Similarly, you should be able to login directly to the Kill Bill server using the URL https://kaui.domain:8443 or the URL http://DNS_NAME:8443.